JacksonKary/Parallel-File-Processing/README.md

 For an example of parallel computation using multithreading, see my multithreaded http server project.

-## This project uses a few important systems programming topics:
+## This project uses a number of important systems programming topics:

 - Text file input and parsing
 - Creating pipes with the pipe() system call